autoplot/documentation/javadoc/org/autoplot/util/CacheCleanup.md

-# org.autoplot.util.CacheCleanupThis was intended to provide a mechanism to remove old files from
+# org.autoplot.util.CacheCleanup

- an enduser's cache, where version number updates result in files which will never be seen.
+This was intended to provide a mechanism to remove old files from an enduser's cache, where version number updates result in files which will never be seen.

 ***
 <a name="deleteOldVersions"></a>
 # deleteOldVersions